Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Limitations

 \section{Limitations}

-Our study has several limitations. (i) We also provide practical implementation of sign lock-in to sub-bit compression in Appendix~\ref{app:zero_cost_sign_template}, but there is substantial room for future study. (ii) While sign lock-in typically emerges under natural training dynamics, the system can be driven into a \emph{sign floating mode} under extraordinarily strong magnitude-side regularization that induces persistent attraction toward the sign boundary.
-We also analyze sign floating mode in Appendix~\ref{app:floating_mode}. (iii) We focus on simple enforcement methods; other strategies remain unexplored. (iv) We have conducted extensive experiments including billion-scale experiments, but a wider validation is future work. (v) While we show that sign degrees of freedom are rarely exploited by optimization, we do not analyze the representational role of signs when treated as fixed parameters, nor their potential contribution to expressivity.
+Our study has several limitations. (i) The low-rank sign-template method is a from-scratch training approach: the template must be selected before optimization and then preserved during training.
+It is not a post-training compressor for arbitrary pretrained checkpoints, and extending sign-template control to that setting remains future work. (ii) While sign lock-in typically emerges under natural training dynamics, the system can be driven into a \emph{sign floating mode} under extraordinarily strong magnitude-side regularization that induces persistent attraction toward the sign boundary.
+We also analyze sign floating mode in Appendix~\ref{app:floating_mode}. (iii) We focus on simple enforcement methods; other strategies remain unexplored. (iv) We have conducted extensive experiments including a billion-scale validation, but broader empirical coverage is left to future work. (v) While we show that sign degrees of freedom are rarely exploited by optimization, we do not analyze the representational role of signs when treated as fixed parameters, nor their potential contribution to expressivity.